mistval/monochrome-demo/README.md

 # monochrome demo
 This is a demo of using the [monochrome Discord bot core](https://www.npmjs.com/package/monochrome-bot).
 For most users, this is a good place to start, as everything is set up and all you need to do to get the bot online is add your bot token to the config.
 Then you can delete the commands you do not want, and add your own.

-See the [master branch readme](https://github.com/mistval/monochrome/blob/master/README.md) for more detailed documentation of features.
+See the [master branch readme](https://github.com/mistval/monochrome/blob/master/README.md) for more detailed documentation of features and help with writing commands.
 ## Installation
 ```
 git clone https://github.com/mistval/monochrome-demo.git